jfd/match-js/README.md

 	        post('ping');
 	    },

-	    // Tell main thread that we are ready to work 'pong', function() {
+	    // Tell main thread that this service is ready for work 'pong', function() {
 	        post('ready-to-work');
 	    },

-	    // To a calculation against the specified value.
+	    // Do a calculation against the specified value.
 Simulate a heavy
 	    // calculation by sending a delayed answer.
-	    ['multiple-value', Number, Number], function(n, no1, no2) {
+	    ['calc', Number, Number], function(n, no1, no2) {
 	        setTimeout(function() {
-	            postMessage(['multiple-done', no1 * no2]);
+	            post(['calc-done', no1 * no2]);
 	        }, 800);
 	    }